sictweb/bti425/notes/react-get-started.md

 ### Create an app

-With the "create-react-app" tool correctly installed using NPM (above), you can now proceed to create a new app.
 Begin by creating a new folder on your machine and open it using Visual Studio Code.
 Next, open the Integrated Terminal and (assuming that you want to create a new app (and folder) named "my-app") execute the command:

 ```text
 npx create-react-app my-app